dotnet/docs-tools/README.md

 To install the extension, download the [latest _xref-helper.vsix_](https://github.com/IEvangelist/xref-helper/blob/main/dist/xref-helper.vsix) file from the _.dist/_ folder, and from Visual Studio Code, right-click the file and select _Install Extension VSIX_.

+Alternatively, to install the VSIX extension, open the command palette <kbd>F1</kbd> and select **Extensions: Install from VSIX...**.
+Then, browse to the downloaded _xref-helper.vsix_ file and select it.

+> [!TIP]
+> Since this extension isn't published to the Visual Studio Code Marketplace, you'll need to download the VSIX file from the GitHub repository every time an update is made available and manually reinstall it.

 ## Features

 The following URL formats are supported, given the example `System.String.Format` method when selecting the [overloads option](#overloads-option) and **Method overloads** search result: